 During the 16th century, France was determined to expand its empire.
 Spain, the world’s leading power, already had a foothold in the Americas, and France wanted a share of the riches the Spanish were gaining through trade and plunder.
 France’s first attempt to stake a permanent claim in North America was at La Caroline, a settlement thought to be near the mouth of the St. Johns River in Florida.
 Native American researchers have recently found though that the settlement is actually on the Altamaha River

 When French explorer, Jean Ribault, arrived at the river in 1562, he was impressed by the first native peoples he encountered.
-The Timucuan under Chief Saturiwa, who met the French at the mouth of the river, were one of a number of Timucua-speaking tribes who inhabited central and north Florida and southeastern Georgia.
-They were in the final stage of a culture whose way of life had remained essentially unchanged for more than 1000 years.
+The Timucuan under Chief Saturiwa, who met the French at the mouth of the river, was one of a number of Timucua-speaking tribes who inhabited central and north Florida and southeastern Georgia.
+They were in the final stage of a culture whose way of life had remained essentially unchanged for more than 1,000 years.

 The French expedition, organized by Protestant leader Admiral Gaspard de Coligny, landed at the site briefly in 1562 and Jean Ribault and his men erected a monument at the river.
 They then moved north to Port Royal Sound in what is present-day South Carolina.
 There, on Parris Island, Ribault left 28 men to build a settlement known as Charlesfort.
 Ribault then returned to Europe to arrange supplies for the new colony; but, was arrested in England due to complications arising from the French Wars of Religion, which prevented his return.
 Without supplies or leadership, and beset by hostility from the native populations, all but one of the colonists sailed back to Europe after only one year.
 During their voyage in an open boat, they were reduced to cannibalism before the survivors were rescued in English waters.

 In the meantime, Rene Goulaine de Laudonniere, who had been Jean Ribault’s second-in-command on the 1562 expedition, led a contingent of around 300 new settlers back to the Florida and Georgia area, where historians have said they founded Fort Caroline atop St. Johns Bluff on June 22, 1564.
-However, that location has been called into question as recent as 2013 when Cherokee historian Marilyn Rae discovered that William Bartram, famous botanist of the 1700’s, had visited ruins of a French or Spanish fort on the Altamaha River, and had even left specific instructions on how to find them.
+However, that location has been called into question as recent as 2013 when Cherokee historian Marilyn Rae discovered that William Bartram, a famous botanist of the 1700s, had visited ruins of a French or Spanish fort on the Altamaha River, and had even left specific instructions on how to find them.
 After Rae’s revelation, Glynn County Georgia officials provided images that allowed researchers to locate the footprints of a large triangular fort and a smaller tetragonal fort.

 The colonists included some of the leading families of France, wearing gilded armor and brightly colored clothes.
 Other representatives of French society included artisans to provide entertainment and laborers to build the fort.
 The group also included French artist, Jacques le Moyne de Morgues, whose job was to paint images of the people, flora, and fauna, and geography of this part of the New World.
 The desire for permanency was illustrated by the inclusion of women, of whom at least four had husbands.
 Most were Huguenots, but there were also Catholics and agnostics.